joemoose/psiops/docs/appendix.md

 ## Momentum

-When you make an **action check**, in addition to the result of the check, gain *momentum* as follows:
+When you make an **action roll**, in addition to the result of the roll, gain *momentum* as follows:

 <div class="roll-table" markdown="1">